 C. Sundts gate 95004

-If you are entitled to register for EAZA Directors' Days 2023 you will receive a personal invitation by e-mail by mid-January 2023.
+If you are entitled to register for EAZA Directors' Days 2023 you have received a personal invitation by e-mail at the beginning of February 2023.
 For questions regarding attendance or registration please contact email@example.com

 Please take notice of the following EAZA Events cancellation policy: